isomerpages/moe-tkgs/_resources/Admission/Direct School Admission.md

 Shortlisted students will be notified of the dates of the auditions, trials, or interview via email registered in the DSA portal.
 Please be informed that parents are not allowed to attend the auditions, trials, and interviews.

 <b>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 7 May 2025, 11 am to 3 June 2025, 3 pm.
+The application is free-of-charge and will be open from 7 May 2025 to 3 June 2025, 3 pm.
 For more details, please refer to MOE website - <a href="http://www.moe.gov.sg/dsa-sec" target="_blank" rel="noopener">http://www.moe.gov.sg/dsa-sec</a>.</b><br>

 <img src="/images/Resources/Admission/DSA/2025_criteria.jpg"><br>